Pathoschild/smapi-mod-dump/source/Esca's Modding Plugins/docs/emp-modding-guide.md

 ![Esca.EMP/DestroyableBushes: true](images/DestroyableBushes_MapProperty.png)

 ## Fish Locations
 This feature allows players to catch different groups of fish at a single in-game location (a.k.a. map).
-It gives mods more control over which fish are used from the [Data/Locations](https://stardewvalleywiki.com/Modding:Location_data) asset.
-It can also control whether crab pots catch "ocean" or "freshwater" animals from the [Data/Fish](https://stardewvalleywiki.com/Modding:Fish_data) asset.
+It gives mods a simple way to control which fish are used from the [Data/Locations](https://stardewvalleywiki.com/Modding:Location_data) asset.
+It can also control what crab pots will catch from the [Data/Fish](https://stardewvalleywiki.com/Modding:Fish_data) asset (e.g. ocean, freshwater, or custom types).

 Mods can use this feature with two different methods: editing a data asset or using tile properties.
 See each section below for more information.